DavidTPate/pendragon/README.md

 Use this skill when a knight is listening for a sound, trying to spot a hidden Pict or discern some other hidden danger, or otherwise draw some sensory information from his surroundings.

-This skill measures the character’s attentiveness to his immediate surroundings, using both his five physical senses and the mysterious "sixth sense."
+This skill measures the character's attentiveness to his immediate surroundings, using both his five physical senses and the mysterious "sixth sense."
 A critical success might reveal extra information (such as the precise location of the bandits hiding in the trees, as opposed to the simple realization that there are bandits there), while a fumbled Awareness roll reveals incorrect information.

-A success that reveals an ambush or other such crucial information may be worth Glory, at the Gamemaster’s option.
+A success that reveals an ambush or other such crucial information may be worth Glory, at the Gamemaster's option.

 ### Boating (Knightly)
 This skill allows a character to handle watercraft, whether a rowboat, a skiff, a coracle, or a Saxon longship.
 Success